Yeah69/MrMeeseeks.DIE.Docs/docs/configuration.md

 Most of DIE's configuration features fall into one of the following categories: Aggregation, Selection, Filter.

 ### Aggregation

+The aggregation configurations gather all types of an associated characteristic.
+For example, the `ContainerInstanceImplementationAggregation` attribute gathers all implementation types which shall be instantiated once and shared throughout the container.

 Aggregation is about collecting knowledge.
 The container will make decisions based only on the aggregated knowledge.
 If a container is configured to know of only one implementation of an interface that actually has multiple implementations, the container would still behave as if that interface had only one implementation.